tanyashakan/landslides-mLS/README.md

 Stark, C.P. and Guzzetti, F., 2009.
 Landslide rupture and the probability distribution of mobilized debris volumes.
 Journal of Geophysical Research: Earth Surface, 114(F2).
 DOI:10.1029/2008JF001008

-Tanyas, H., Allstadt, K.E., and van Westen, C.J. (in press).
+Tanyas, H., Allstadt, K.E., and van Westen, C.J., 2018.
 An updated method for estimating landslide-event magnitude.
 Earth Surface Processes and Landforms.
+DOI: 10.1002/esp.4359

 Van Den Eeckhaut, M., Poesen, J., Govers, G., Verstraeten, G. and Demoulin, A., 2007.
 Characteristics of the size distribution of recent and historical landslides in a populated hilly region.
 Earth and Planetary Science Letters, 256(3): 588-603.
 DOI:10.1016/j.epsl.2007.01.040